Pediomo/Pediomo/README.md

 I adore continuous learners.
 I'm specifically referring to folks that are intentional about their personal growth. 😁

-Finally, I'm currently obssessed with all Product Thinking & improving the quality of life of Africans through [Hrvst](https://www.hrvst.market/) 🍀 🌱
+Finally, I'm currently obssessed with all things Product Thinking, & improving the quality of life of Africans through [Hrvst](https://www.hrvst.market/) 🍀 🌱